bananaoomarang/webtask-ifttt-tutorial/pocket-tutorial.md

 ## Backend, What Backend?

 In order for our app to work, we will need to store the data somewhere more persistent.
-We're going to use a Mongo database (hosted for free by [Mongolab](https://mongolab.com)) to store our data, then we can use it later however we want.
+We're going to use a Mongo database (hosted for free by [Mongolab](https://mongolab.com)) to keep record, then we can use it later however we want.

-Our webtask can look something like:
+Our webtask might look something like:

 ```
 "use latest";